nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Expected: Task is now sorted according to deadline.
    2. Test case: `:s` <br>
 	Excepted: An error message will be displayed since no flag is specified.

+### Refresh
+1. Refresh the tasklist
+   1. Test case: `:refresh`<br>
+      Expected: TaskList now has no filter and is sorted according to the time added to the task list.
+   2. Test case: `:refresh 123` <br>
+	Excepted: An error message will be displayed.

+### Help
+1. View the help manual
+   1. Test case: `:help`<br>
+      Expected: A help manual will be displayed.
+   2. Test case: `:help 123` <br>
+	Excepted: An error message will be displayed.